kieron-cairns/AzureFunctionsAndServiceBusArticle/README.md

 <h1>Azure Service Bus: Powering Scalability and Reusability in Modern Cloud Solutions</h1>
 <br>
 In the evolving realm of cloud-native apps, scalable and reusable components are crucial.
 Azure Service Bus, a fully managed message broker from Microsoft Azure, excels at connecting disparate services like Azure Functions.
-Leveraging the Azure Service Bus with Azure Functions enhances scalability and decoupling—each function can scale based on its own demand.
-For instance, instead of integrating reCAPTCHA verification in every function, centralize it in a single Azure Function for standardized, reduced redundancy.
+Leveraging the Azure Service Bus with Azure Functions enhances scalability and decoupling allowing each function to scale based on its own demand.
+For instance, instead of integrating reCAPTCHA verification in every function, centralise it in a single Azure Function for standardized, reduced redundancy.

 In this repository: